Diocese of Monterey in California: 1800 to 1850

 Gregory XVI set the episcopal see at present-day San Diego in Alta California and made the Diocese of California a suffragan of the Archdiocese of Mexico City.
 The first bishop of the new diocese was Francisco Garcia Diego y Moreno.
-Moreno designated the Mission Santa Barbara in Santa Barbara as his pro-cathedral.
+Diego designated the Mission Santa Barbara in Santa Barbara as his pro-cathedral.

-1848 to 1967

 After ceding Alta California to the United States at the close of the Mexican–American War in 1848, the government of Mexico objected to San Diego, a see city now located in the United States, having jurisdiction over Mexican parishes.
 In response, the Vatican divided the Diocese of California into American and Mexican sections in 1849.
 The American section became the Diocese of Monterey; the see city was moved to Monterey because of its more central location.
 The Royal Presidio Chapel in Monterey became the cathedral of the new American diocese.

+1850 to 1900

 Pope Pius IX split the Diocese of Monterey in 1853, erecting the Metropolitan Archdiocese of San Francisco.
 He designated the Diocese of Monterey as a suffragan diocese of the new archdiocese.
+The first parish in Watsonville was Our Lady Help of Christians Church, founded in 1854.

 In 1859, Pius IX changed the name of the diocese to the Diocese of Monterey-Los Angeles due to the growth of the City of Los Angeles.
+The first parish in Salinas was Sacred Heart, founded as a mission in 1874.

+1900 to 1950

-In 1922, Pope Pius XI suppressed the Diocese of Monterey-Los Angeles, erecting in its place the Diocese of Los Angeles-San Diego and the Diocese of Monterey-Fresno.
+In 1922, Pope Pius XI suppressed the Diocese of Monterey-Los Angeles, erecting in its place the Diocese of Los Angeles-San Diego. and the Diocese of Monterey-Fresno.

 In 1936, Pope Pius XI elevated the Diocese of Los Angeles-San Diego to the Archdiocese of Los Angeles and designated the Diocese of Monterey-Fresno as one of its suffragan sees.
+Our Lady of Perpetual Help Hospital opened in Santa Maria in 1940, constructed by the Sisters of Saint Francis of Penance and Christian Charity.
+Today it is Marian Regional Medical Center.
+In 1941, the Adrian Dominican Sisters established Sisters Hospital in Santa Cruz.
+It is today Dominican Hospital.